 Information on Drugs, Alcohol, and Interventions in Delaware

 When discussing how to plan a successful drug or alcohol intervention, it is helpful to understand what types of drugs are prevalent in your state and how they affect it.
-In the state of Delaware, the percentage of teenagers, middle-class residents, and white females using illegal substances is higher than ever.
+In the state of Delaware, the percentage of teenagers, middle-class residents, and white females using illegal substances are higher than ever.
 Crack cocaine, MDMA, marijuana, and heroin are the most abused and highly trafficked drugs (MDMA being the most prevalent).
 Prescription drugs and opioids are on the rise in Delaware as well.
-The popularity of night parties and the beach life have caused the use of all different types of “club drugs” to skyrocket.
+The popularity of night parties and beach life have caused the use of all different types of “club drugs” to skyrocket.

-Many of Delaware’s drugs are smuggled into the state from surrounding states such as New York, Pennsylvania, and Maryland.
+Many of Delaware’s drugs get smuggled into the state from surrounding states such as New York, Pennsylvania, and Maryland.
 Interstate I-95, the major highway that runs through Delaware, makes any city or town along that highway a target for many traffickers.
-Delaware does, however, have strict drug laws and even non-violent drug offenders are incarcerated in order to rehabilitate the person; however, illicit drug use is still on the rise.
+Delaware does, however, have strict drug laws and even non-violent drug offenders are incarcerated to rehabilitate the person; however, illicit drug use is still on the rise.